willendeavor/fusion-systems/docs/small-fusion-systems.md

 #### UpdateSmallFusionSystemAttributes

-`UpdateSmallFusionSystemAttributes(order :: RngIntElt, i::RngIntElt, options::SeqEnum[MonStgElt])`
+`UpdateSmallFusionSystemAttributes(order :: RngIntElt, i::RngIntElt, options::SeqEnum[MonStgElt] : FusionGroup := false)`

-Updates the given options from the small fusion systems record, options should be a sublist of ["Core", "OpTriv", "FocalSubgroup", "pPerfect"]
+Updates the given options from the small fusion systems record, options should be a sublist of ["Core", "OpTriv", "FocalSubgroup", "pPerfect", "FusionGroup"], if "FusionGroup" is passed then FusionGroup should be passed with the group.

 ---

 #### UpdateSmallFusionSystemAttribute

-`UpdateSmallFusionSystemAttribute(order :: RngIntElt, i::RngIntElt, option::MonStgElt)`
+`UpdateSmallFusionSystemAttribute(order :: RngIntElt, i::RngIntElt, option::MonStgElt : FusionGroup := false)`

-Updates the given option from the small fusion systems record i.e. option is one of ["Core", "OpTriv", "FocalSubgroup", "pPerfect"]
+Updates the given option from the small fusion systems record i.e. option is one of ["Core", "OpTriv", "FocalSubgroup", "pPerfect", "FusionGroup"], if "FusionGroup" is passed then FusionGroup should be passed with the group.

 ---